Kidney Disease In Your Dog And Cat – Current Diagnosis And Treatment

-Colorado State University had a pilot program using feline fat (adipose-derived MSCs) as a source of stem cells (mesenchymal stem cells = adipose-derived MSCs) in hopes that introducing them into cats with renal (kidney) disease would halt or slow the disease.
+Colorado State University had a pilot program using feline fat (aka adipose-derived MSCs) as a source of stem cells (mesenchymal stem cells = adipose-derived MSCs) in hopes that introducing them into cats with renal (kidney) disease would halt or slow the disease.
 Their first attempts were in 2009 and clinical trials continued through 2015.
 The sequence of the tests are a bit confusing to me.
 But In one report, two out of the four cats were said to have experienced “modest improvement” after intrarenal (placed directly into the kidney) injection.
 I believe that in their 2013 study, the stem cells were given intravenously (a lot easier procedure).
-In those pilot studies, the 16 cats enrolled were said to “not have experienced a clinically relevant improvement”. (ref1, ref2) I believe that the veterinarian who conducted those studies has moved on to the vet school at Ohio State University.
-I also believe that in 2011, a group of veterinarians at the AMC in New York began injecting fat-derrived stem cells into the kidneys of cats with late stage CKD.
-No results of those tests that I know of have been disseminated.
+In those pilot studies, the 16 cats enrolled were said to “not have experienced a clinically relevant improvement ” a polite way of saying that the treatment was ineffective.
+I believe that the veterinarian who conducted those studies has moved on to the vet school at Ohio State University.
+I also believe that in 2011, a group of veterinarians at the AMC in New York began injecting fat-derived stem cells into the kidneys of cats with late stage CKD.
+No results of those tests that I know of have been announced.

 There is a lot of interest in regenerative medicine across the span of human and animal disease.
-No one has regenerated kidneys with this technique, but some early data suggests that perhaps, in some circumstances, the progress of CKD might be slowed. (ref) The field is in its infancy.
+No one has regenerated kidneys with this technique, but some early data suggests that perhaps, in some circumstances, the progress of CKD might be slowed. (read here) The field is in its infancy.

-There is also considerable hype and quackery across the field. (ref) The Net is full of glowing testimonials. (ref) I inquired of one of the pioneering physicians in mesenchymal stem cell research, the Chairman of the Stem Cell Biology and Regenerative Medicine program at the University of Southern California.
+There is considerable hype and quackery across the entire stem cell field.
+The internet is full of glowing testimonials. ( see here ) I inquired of one of the pioneering physicians in mesenchymal stem cell research, the Chairman of the Stem Cell Biology and Regenerative Medicine program at the University of Southern California.
 This was his reply: “What they are doing is isolating what are referred to as mesenchymal stem cell.
 There is no evidence these directly rebuild kidney tissue, or that they stimulate intrinsic regeneration.
 There have been studies that show they have an anti-inflammatory role so they may depress inflammatory responses that are contributing to the progression of kidney disease.
 However, I would be skeptical of any role without some very robust pre and post treatment quantities metric.“

 Another stem cell research scientist at Kansas State University had similar thoughts: “These products are marketed without the usual regulatory process if they are “minimally manipulated”.
 This is in response to the public’s desire to have access to new therapies.
 But I understand that the FDA is cracking down on these for humans.
 [The Company] has capitalized on a regulatory ‘loop hole’.
 Unfortunately this situation may reduce the pressure for controlled clinical studies.”

-If you elect to try them on your cat or dog, I would appreciate knowing what, if any, measurable metrics improved when other changes were not made in the pet’s treatment plan.
-Improvements like body weight, anemia, BUN, Creatinine, proteinuria or blood phosphorus level.
-RSH
+If you elect to try them on your cat or dog, I would appreciate you letting me know what, if any, measurable metrics (symptoms) improved when other changes were not made in your pet’s treatment plan.
+Improvements like body weight, anemia, BUN, Creatinine, proteinuria or your pet’s blood phosphorus level.

 Do Cats Have Some Unique Kidney-Related Risks That Us and Dogs Do Not Generally Have?